kubernetes-hy/kubernetes-hy.github.io/pages/part3.md

 order: 3
 ---

+In this part we'll start using GKE and see a few features that we didn't have available locally.
+By the end of this part you will be able to

+- Create your own cluster in GKE

+- Create an deployment pipeline, enabling continuous delivery from a git push to production

+- Have the pods in the cluster autoscale

+- Have the cluster itself autoscale

 ## Google Kubernetes Engine ##

 We have used Kubernetes distribution k3s using docker containers via k3d.
 In a production environment the task of maintaining a Kubernetes cluster is often left to third parties.
 A managed Kubernetes as a service is often the best choice as the additional work required in maintenance exceeds the benefits of a personal cluster.
 In some, somewhat rare, cases setting up and maintaining your own cluster is a reasonable option.
 A case for it would be that your company/organization already has the hardware and/or wants to stay independent from providers, one such example could be a University.